St Mary the Virgin's Church, West Stockwith

 St Mary the Virgin's Church, West Stockwith is a Grade II* listed parish church in the Church of England in West Stockwith, Nottinghamshire, England.

 History

 The church dates from 1722 and was built for William Huntington.

-It is part of a joint parish with:
+Since 2022, St Mary the Virgin's has belonged to the Oswaldbeck Benefice, a union of six parishes that also includes the following neighbouring churches: